 Elderflowers come from the same plant as elderberries, and have a heady fragrance and floral flavor, perfect for infusing into syrups, sodas, or cordials.
 (You've probably tried St. Germain before, but the homemade stuff is worth the effort.)

 Season: Short arctic summer.
 Farther south you'll find them in late summer.

-Use: Mash lingonberries raw with a sprinkle of sugar and spread on toast, pancakes, or cookies.
-Or cook them into a syrup, sauce, or compote, and serve as it traditional: with meatballs, elk, or reindeer.
+Uses: Mash lingonberries raw with a sprinkle of sugar and spread on toast, pancakes, or cookies.
+Or cook them into a syrup, sauce, or compote, and serve as it traditional: with Swedish meatballs, elk, or reindeer.
 (Don't tell Rudolph.)